Corporate Bylaws: A Necessity for Every Successful Nonprofit

 Facts of Nonprofit Organizations

-• They are under the control of federal, state, and local laws.
+- They are under the control of federal, state, and local laws, with federal law setting overarching standards for nonprofit organizations.

-• Nonprofits have to be initiated in a similar way to for-profit corporations by filing a statement of purpose, creating articles of incorporation, creating bylaws, paying a fee, holding regular meetings, and satisfying other requirements in order to gain and maintain corporate status.
+- Nonprofits have to be initiated in a similar way to for-profit corporations by filing a statement of purpose, creating articles of incorporation, creating bylaws, paying a fee, holding regular meetings, and satisfying other requirements in order to gain and maintain the corporation's legal status and structure.

 Documentation Is Important for a Nonprofit

 One of the good things about the successful setting up of a nonprofit organization is the advantage gained due to the nonprofit’s tax status.
 However, you need to get the documentation right first before your nonprofit is on the road to success.
 This means understanding and using the most important documentation for your business.
 If you don’t follow the rules, then you may not only lose the advantages of your tax-exempt status but your corporate status too.
-The most important documents for your nonprofit corporation are the articles of incorporation, the bylaws, and the organizational minutes.
+The most important documents for your nonprofit corporation are the articles of incorporation, the bylaws—which are a legal document that governs the organization—and the organizational minutes.

 The Role of Articles of Incorporation